SimVascular/simvascular.github.io-archive/source/documentation/meshing/_intro.md

 ### Using this Manual

-Discretizing a domain can a tricky process and this document attempts to make this process more understandable and less daunting.
+Discretizing a domain can be a tricky process and this document attempts to make this process more understandable and less daunting.
 This document will teach you the following things:

 1. Preparing and running a surface remeshing
 2. Preparing and running a volumetric mesh (with or without boundary layer and refinement)